dimixar/unity3DPocketSphinx-android-lib/README.md

 # unity3DPocketSphinx-android-lib
+# Archiving it because I don't have time to support it.
 This is a library that uses CMU Sphinx speech recognition engine, that is used in Unity3D.
 (based on https://github.com/cmusphinx/pocketsphinx-android-demo)